 Why should we be concerned with the Feminine Hygiene Industry?

 The vagina is the most permeable organ in a woman’s body, absorbing 10-80% more than when exposed to the same toxins orally.
-Despite there being very little clinical data to indicate these products are clearly safe or harmful, when many of these products are tested for toxins by third parties, they contain ingredients and chemicals that are known allergens, carcinogens, reproductive toxins, and endocrine disruptors such as artificial fibers, pesticide residues, bleaching agents and artificial fragrances.
+Most feminine hygiene products contain ingredients and chemicals that are known allergens, carcinogens, reproductive toxins, and endocrine disruptors, including artificial fibers, pesticide residues, bleaching agents and artificial fragrances.

-Perhaps there are not enough clinical trials to correlate these products to many of the symptoms women experience on a monthly basis, but the fact remains – women use approximately 11,000 tampons in their lifetime and women’s reproductive related issues are on the rise.
-We have unknowingly allowed ourselves to be guinea pigs to the feminine hygiene industry and trust health experts to ease our doubts, when we should be trusting our own instincts and reflecting on how these products have affected our own health.
+Women use approximately 11,000 tampons in their lifetime and women’s reproductive related issues are on the rise.
+We have looked to trusted health experts to ease our doubts, when we should first trust our own instincts and reflect on how these products have affected our own health.
 Each of us is different and therefore will display symptoms differently.
 Part of the growing discussion on women’s health needs to be talking opening and freely about our experiences.
-It's time to take responsibility and expertise out of the hands of these conglomerates and putting it into the hands of women.

 Getting Educated & Choosing Safer Products